-With so many personal and professional distractions, it simply fell down the list in priority.
+With so many personal and professional distractions, it simply fell down the list of priorities.

 For a while, you and your kids could live with it—especially since it didn’t leak, during storms.
 That made getting through the separation from your partner a little easier and finding a new job go a lot faster.

 You were even able to organize and donate a lot of things from your parents’ old place so that you didn’t have to try selling a house full of furniture, knickknacks, and stacks of old newspapers and magazines.
 It’s amazing what you can accomplish when you’re able to intently focus.